pilot-773/app/README.md

 - Use an open source 3d ESP based project to integrate line-syncing across devices.
 - And more!

+## Line syncing?
+- Yep!
+By connecting to a MQTT server running on a WiFi network, experiece line by line sync between the DSM and anybody else!
+Cues are synced also - so everynody is on the same page.
+No longer are the days where you need to ask the DSM where the show currently is!

 ## How do I contribute?
 - Please fork the repo, and commit to a new branch
 - Then PR into this repo with your feature